elastic/apm/specs/agents/log-sending.md

 When the agent starts, agent log events might require some limited buffering until the agent initialization is complete.
-This allows to capture the early log messages when the agent initializes which often provide details about the agent setup and configuration which are often required for support.
+This allows to capture the early log messages when the agent initializes which often provide details about the agent setup and configuration which are required for support.

 For the `event.dataset` field, the `${service.name}.apm-agent` value should be used to allow keeping application logs and agent logs separate if needed.